2016 Western Bulldogs season

 The 2016 season was the Western Bulldogs' 91st year in the Australian Football League (AFL).
 It was just their second year under coach Luke Beveridge, with Robert Murphy being appointed captain for the second year in a row.
 However, due to an injury Murphy suffered in the opening rounds of the season, Easton Wood took over the captaincy for the remainder of the year.
-The club's regular season began on the 27th of March against the Fremantle Dockers at Marvel Stadium.
+The club's regular season began on 27 March against the Fremantle Dockers at Marvel Stadium.
 The Bulldogs finished off the home & away season with 15 wins and 7 losses, placing them at 7th on the ladder.
 The Bulldogs went on to win the 2016 AFL Grand Final, capturing their first VFL/AFL Premiership since 1954.

 Playing list

 Changes

 At the end of the 2015 season, the Bulldogs delisted Ayce Cordy, Brett Goodes, Matthew Fuller, Sam Darley, Daniel Pearce, Jordan Kelly and Jarrad Grant from their list.
 Grant was later recruited by the Gold Coast. as delisted free agents.
 Michael Talia was also traded to Sydney after controversy surrounding him allegedly leaking game plans to his brother.